kordless/utter-pool/whitepaper.md

 Put another way, this project aims to provide a bridge between crypto currency markets and the very thing that allows them to exist: compute.
 Commodity compute has arrived.

 ### Implementation
-The initial compute pool will live at http://stackmonkey.com/ and will be hosted on Google Appengine.
+The initial compute pool (not to be confused with the distributed exchange) will live at http://stackmonkey.com/ and will be hosted on Google Appengine.
 StackMonkey will initially provide a low-cost, low-trust, low-reliability service providing VM services to developers, hackers and other individuals who need transitionary type instances.
 Providers who sign up for the StackMonkey exchange should get comfortable with the concept of decentralized resource allocation and are encouraged to educate themselves on the coming decentralization revolution in in the computing and business markets.

 Shit happens.
 The golden rule governs all feature sets and defines the code written for all aspects of the project.
 We're building this for all humanity, and will make every attempt with our code to prevent pools of power from corrupting it.